Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 Note: All PSNR/loss is calculated against 1080p 32 spp ray-traced frames

-Here are the results on the val set, comparing 1spp and 4spp 1080p ray traced images to 32 spp
+Here are the results on the val set, comparing 1spp and 4spp 1080p ray traced images to 32 spp 1080p.
+As you can see all of our models beat these baselines handily.

 #### Ray-tracing Results
 |               | PSNR   |